 Sediment is routed through the channel and floodplain separately.
 The same sediment routing equations are used for daily time step routing and for the VSC method.
 If daily time step routing is used the velocities and flow rates are the averages for the day and the volume is the total for the day.
-If the VSC method is used average velocity, flow rate, volume, and sediment transport are-calculated for each time interval.
+If the VSC method is used average velocity, flow rate, volume, and sediment transport are calculated for each time interval.
 Thus, the VSC produces time distributions of sediment concentration and transport (sediment graphs).
 The sediment routing equation is a variation of Bagnold's sediment transport equation (Bagnold, 1977).
 The new equation estimates the transport concentration capacity as a function of velocity.

-$$CY{U} = CY{1} VCH^{p18}$$ (339)
+$$CY{U} = CY{1} VCH^{p18}$$ (3.2.1)

-where CY_U is the potential sediment concentration in t m3 for the flow velocity VCH, CY_1 is the potential sediment concentration for velocity equal 1.0 m s-1, and p18 is a parameter set at 1.5 in Bagnold's equation.
+where $CY_U$ is the potential sediment concentration in t m for the flow velocity VCH, $CY_1$ is the potential sediment concentration for velocity equal 1.0 m s-1, and p18 is a parameter set at 1.5 in Bagnold's equation.
 The potential change in sediment yield through a routing reach is calculated as the difference between inflow and potential concentration.

-$$YU=10.QCH(CY{U}-CIN)$$ (340)
+$$YU=10.QCH(CY_U-CIN)$$ (3.2.2)